hrharder/ParadigmCore/docs/tutorial.md

 Again, all information required to join the current "blind-star" test network can be [found in its repository here](https://github.com/ParadigmFoundation/blind-star-testnet).

-### Add genesis file

-Validators and full nodes intending to join the active OrderStream test-network will also need to obtain the [current `genesis.json`](https://github.com/ParadigmFoundation/blind-star-testnet) that the OrderStream testnet was initialized with.
-You will need to place that file at `lib/tendermint/config/genesis.json` and delete the file generated after the next step.

 ## Install dependencies
 After adding the required fields to your configuration file, you can run npm i to perform various configuration steps.
 It will handle the following primary steps, among other setup and validation.